-In this article will show you how to improve the purchasing decision.
+This article will show you how to improve the purchasing decision.
 We will explain how a properly qualified process starts by qualifying the persona and address thoughtful questions.
-You can be a fund manager, selling a SAAS solution or banker into a retail bank this works too!

 Why Customers Are Not Buying because you don’t have a good sales pipeline